-Grade descriptions for Cambridge IGCSE First Language English will be published after the first assessment of the syllabus in 2020.
-Find more information at www.cambridgeinternational.org/0500
+Grade descriptions for Cambridge IGCSE First Language English (US) will be published after the first assessment of the syllabus in 2020.
+Find more information at www.cambridgeinternational.org/0524

-Changes to this syllabus for 2023
+Changes to This Syllabus for 2023

 The syllabus has been updated.
-The latest version of this syllabus is version 2, published April 2022.
+This is version 1, published September 2020.